 BF16 is an alternative to IEEE FP16, and includes an 8-bit exponent, 7-bit mantissa, and 1 signbit.
-Both FP16 and BF16 have been shown to successfully train neural networks in mixedprecision mode, matching FP32 training results without hyper-parameter adjustment.
-Both FP16 and BF16 modes of Tensor Cores provide up to 8x more math throughput than standard FP32 in GA10x GPUs when sparsity is used.
-Throughput is dependent on modes and SKU information; see Table 2, Table 3, and Appendix A for per-SKU specifications.
+Both FP16 and BF16 have been shown to successfully train neural networks in mixed-precision mode, matching FP32 training results without hyper-parameter adjustment.
+Both FP16 and BF16 modes of Tensor Cores provide 4x more math throughput than standard FP32 in GA10x GPUs.

-Today, the default math for AI training is FP32, without Tensor Core acceleration.
-The NVIDIA Ampere architecture introduces new support for TF32, enabling AI training to use Tensor Cores by default with no effort on the user's part.
+Today, the default math for Al training is FP32, without Tensor Core acceleration.
+The NVIDIA Ampere architecture introduces new support for TF32, enabling Al training to use Tensor Cores by default with no effort on the user's part.
 Non-tensor operations continue to use the FP32 datapath, while TF32 Tensor Cores read FP32 data and use the same range as FP32 with reduced internal precision, before producing a standard IEEE FP32 output.
 TF32 includes an 8-bit exponent (same as FP32), 10-bit mantissa (same precision as FP16) and 1 sign-bit.
-TF32 mode of an Ampere architecture GPU Tensor Core provides up to 4x more throughput than standard FP32 when sparsity is used.
-Throughput is dependent on modes and SKU information; see Table 2, Table 3, and Appendix A for per-SKU specifications.
+TF32 mode of an Ampere architecture GPU Tensor Core provides 2x more throughput than standard FP32.